The biggest question in any Vietnam vacation: Hanoi or Ho Chi Minh City?

 HCMC is a bit more eclectic and modern.
 Apart from street food options at least as solid as its northern counterpart, it has a strong café culture thanks to the French influence and a huge variety of international restaurants.
 From the local stall to fine-dining experiences, the food spectrum is wider, earning former Saigon the title of food capital of Vietnam.
 The flavor is also different, it is not a must to be light and elegant like in Hanoi, as some kind of dishes can be really… “over”, just like Saigonese characteristics, open and easy to accept new things.

 If you are worried about price, please throw that burden away!
-You had better concern about how much you can take 😉
+You should be more concerned about how much you can take 😉

 Both cities provide various choices of super-lovely hotels with excellent value in term of money ratio.
 Hotels in Hanoi often follow original concepts with extremely personalized services, and you can find many “élégant” ancient buildings from French colonial time now turning to hotels.
 In HCMC, the backpacker’s hostels are located in Pham Ngu Lao Street and fancy hotels targeting business and high-end travelers can be found in District 1- the central district.